sean-njela/argocd-demo/README.md

   <p>
     This is a personal project to showcase my Argo CD knowledge.
 I am using this project to learn Argo CD and to build applications that I can use to test Argo CD.
 I will keep adding more applications to this project as I learn more about Argo CD.

+    Terraform installs Argo CD into the Kind cluster.
+We use helm to add the argocd helm repo, which we will use to install the image updater chart.
   </p>

 <p>